Location

 Location Description

-Kenya is a land of contrasts, from cosmopolitan Nairobi to rural villages.
+Kenya is a land of contrasts, ranging from the cosmopolitan city of Nairobi to the rural villages.
 While Nairobi is green and lush, the land further south becomes semi-arid and drier.
-Driving to Narok from Nairobi, you will witness the changing landscapes and livelihoods.
-The many indigenous people groups in Kenya give it a unique expression and experience of diversity which expands our own thinking.
+Driving from Nairobi to Narok, you will witness the changing landscapes and diverse livelihoods.
+The many groups of indigenous people in Kenya give it a unique expression and experience of diversity, which expands our own thinking.
 Kenya is actively pursuing a unified Kenyan culture while respecting the diversity of its peoples and heritage.
 All of these movements and challenges are complex and promote deep thought and inquiry.
-We will take opportunity to hear our hosts’ perspectives and others to gain deeper insight and greater global awareness.
+We will have the opportunity to hear our hosts’ perspectives and others to gain deeper insight and greater global awareness.

 Director